 Great Britain is the collective name for England, Scotland and Wales (it doesn’t include Northern Ireland)

 Within the UK/Great Britain you find the countries of England, Scotland and Wales.
 People from England are English. from Scotland are Scots and from Wales are Welsh.
 Unless you know with certainty where someone is from it is better to err on the side of caution and use the term British.

 Choosing where to spend your time on your UK trip may be your most difficult decision and will depend on the length of your trip as well as your particular interests and priorities.
-There is lots of information about places to visit in the UK on this website which will help too.
+There is lots of information about places to visit in the UK on this website including the ultimate UK bucket list -100 places to visit in England, Scotland, Wales and Northern Ireland which will help too.
 I would choose your main destinations and plan your itinerary around those.

 Click on the country specific categories for more ideas of destinations to visit in the UK.
 There are lots more posts planned soon but if you have a question around a particular destination please leave a message in the comments below.